wayofdev/npm-shareable-configs/packages/secretlint-config/README.md

    }
    ```

-   This will configure `lint-staged` to run Secretlint on all staged files in your monorepository.
+   This will configure `lint-staged` to run Secretlint on all staged files in your mono-repository.

 <br>